ctavolazzi/treasuretavernhq-web/work_efforts/active/devlog.md

 - The interface now has consistent appearance with no misaligned elements
 - The Tales button maintains its enhanced styling with gold glow and book icon
 - The solution is simple and eliminates the need for complex CSS positioning fixes

+## 2023-05-15: Fixed "The Door Is Opening" Heading Text Display

+### Task
+Fix the display of "The Door Is Opening" heading text in the welcome section that was rendering incorrectly on certain screen sizes.

+### Development Plan
+1. Assess the current styling causing the display issue
+2. Remove problematic CSS properties affecting the text wrapping
+3. Improve mobile breakpoint handling
+4. Adjust line break positioning for better text flow

+### Progress
+- Identified that `white-space: nowrap` was preventing the text from properly wrapping on certain screen sizes
+- Removed the `white-space: nowrap` property from the `.welcome-title` CSS class
+- Changed the mobile breakpoint for the line break to 480px for better user experience on small devices
+- Improved the line break position by moving it between "The" and "Door" instead of "Door" and "Is"
+- Added specific font size and line height adjustments for mobile screens

+### Results
+- Successfully fixed the display of "The Door Is Opening" heading text
+- Text now renders properly on all screen sizes without awkward wrapping
+- On desktop screens, the text displays as a single line as intended
+- On mobile screens, the text breaks appropriately after "The" for a clean two-line display
+- The visual hierarchy and heading styles remain consistent with the site's design

+## 2023-05-15: About Page Content Update

+### Task
+Update the About page to remove specific content squares and eliminate timeline-related promises.

+### Development Plan
+1. Review the About page for family-friendly and worldwide content squares
+2. Remove these squares and add a new one about growing the world as fast as possible
+3. Identify and remove any timeline promises or commitments
+4. Ensure consistent messaging without specific time frames

+### Progress
+- Identified the "Is this family-friendly?" and "Is this available worldwide?" questions in the Common Questions section
+- Removed these questions and added a new one: "How is the world developing?"
+- Rewritten content to emphasize growth without specific timelines
+- Removed the word "Soon" from the Vision section paragraph
+- Updated the "How often do you update?" question to remove monthly commitment
+- Revised the "Can I submit my own stories?" question to remove "not yet" phrasing
+- Removed "Account creation is coming soon!" from the CTA section
+- Replaced all timeline-specific language with more open-ended phrasing

+### Results
+- Successfully removed specific timeline promises from the About page
+- Added new content about growing the world as fast as possible
+- Maintained the same overall vision and goals without committing to timelines
+- Created more flexibility in content development and release schedules
+- Improved messaging to set appropriate expectations
+- The changes preserve the fantasy theme and tone of the site